Sound technical content, curated with aloha by

 July 21, 2008

 Q. We just bought a house almost 20 years old and the kitchen is huge with white formica and oak trim cabinets.
-It would be very expensive for us to replace them and they still in good shape,but I am looking for something more modern and updated.
+It would be very expensive for us to replace them and they still in good shape, but I am looking for something more modern and updated.
 Can I repaint them to look like a wood finish?
 How would I do that?
 We just want to freshen up the kitchen without spending a fortune.

-hobbyist - Kissimmee, Florida
+Minnie Polohobbyist - Kissimmee, Florida

 August 2, 2008

 A. I purchased this summer home with very ugly custom made formica cabinets.
 The base was orange and the doors and draws were a Dunkin Donuts raspberry color.
-I removed the draws and doors and placed a hot iron across the formica.
+I removed the drawers and doors and placed a hot iron across the formica.
 This melted the glue allowing me to slide a scraper starting at the corners edge under the formica.
 (The iron does not melt the formica) I also used a blow dryer in some areas.
 Once the formica was removed I sanded the pine.
-I kept the drawer base however removed the drawer front and replaced it with a piece of cut pine sanded and shaped into a simple drawer front.
+I kept the drawer base, however, removed the drawer front and replaced it with a piece of cut pine sanded and shaped into a simple drawer front.
 For the doors I purchased 3" wide pine bead board from Lowe's and made my own custom doors.
 The pine was ready to stain or prime and paint.
 Good luck and hope this helps!

-- Truro, Massachusetts
+Kathy Sullivan- Truro, Massachusetts

 August 5, 2008